Lusifer2602/prediction-project/project-1/README.md

 - The project demonstrates the use of machine learning techniques like Random Forest and SMOTE for handling class imbalance.

 This project offers a great opportunity to showcase analytical skills in a practical business context, providing valuable insights for customer retention strategies.

-This README.md file aligns with the instructions and details provided in project_1_details.txt.
-Let me know if further adjustments are needed!